intjelic/python-sfml/doc/source/api/graphics.rst

    Target for off-screen 2D rendering into an texture.

-   :class:`sfml.graphics.RenderTexture` is the little brother of :class:`sfml.graphics.RenderWindow`.
+   :class:`RenderTexture` is the little brother of :class:`RenderWindow`.

-   It implements the same 2D drawing and OpenGL-related functions (see their base class :class:`sfml.graphics.RenderTarget` for more details), the difference is that the result is stored in an off-screen texture rather than being show in a window.
+   It implements the same 2D drawing and OpenGL-related functions (see their base class :class:`RenderTarget` for more details), the difference is that the result is stored in an off-screen texture rather than being show in a window.